eitan-lukin/django-docker-project/README.md

     # that runs the application in order to update changes made to
     # the code in real time without having to restart Docker.
     volumes:
-      - ./<appname>:/<appname>
+      - ./app:/app
-    # Run the django developement server on all IP addresses
+    # Run the django development server on all IP addresses
     # that run the container.
-Conects on port 8000.
+Connects on port 8000.
     # Command to start the service when running "docker-compose up"
     command: >
       sh -c "python manage.py wait_for_db &&